howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_2.md

 [^ Back to top](lesson_2.md#what-you-will-learn)

 ## Check your code
-Run `make test` in the project root folder to run the code tests.
+Run `composer test` in the project root folder to run the code tests.
 Fix any issues that you may have.

 [Go to lesson index](index.md)